 And batting champion.
-Going into the final day of the season, teammate Don Mueller was hitting a league-leading .3426, the Dodgers’ Duke Snider .3425, and Willie .3422.
-Mays finished 3-for-4, Mueller 2-for-6, and Snider 0-for-3.
+Going into the final day of the season, teammate Don Mueller was hitting a league-leading .3426, the Dodgers’ Duke Snider .3425, and Mays .3422.
+Mueller finished 2-for-6, Snider 0-for-3 and Mays 3-for-4.
 After the games, Mays was batting .345, Mueller .342, and Snider .341.
 In addition to his batting title, Mays hit 41 home runs, drove in 110 runs, and led the league in triples (13) and slugging percentage (.667).
 To put this statistic into perspective, consider the period from 1931 through 1992, bracketed between two live-ball eras.
-In those 62 seasons, only two other National Leaguers bested Mays’s slugging percentage: Stan Musial (.702 in 1948) and Henry Aaron (.669 in 1971).
-Willie also played in his first All-Star Game, and after the season, sportswriters named him the league’s Most Valuable Player, at 23.
+In those 62 seasons, only two other National Leaguers bested Mays’ slugging percentage: Stan Musial (.702 in 1948) and Henry Aaron (.669 in 1971).
+Mays also played in his first All-Star Game, and after the season, sportswriters named him the league’s Most Valuable Player, at 23.
 He is the third youngest National Leaguer to receive the award.

-But Mays’s season was not over, and the legend-making was not over either.
+But Mays’ season was not over, and the legend-making was not over either.

 Liddle, having retired Wertz, was relieved by Marv Grissom after Cleveland manager Al Lopez sent up a right-handed hitter.
-Later, in the clubhouse, Liddle reportedly told Durocher, “Well, I got my man.”34
+Later, in the clubhouse, Liddle reportedly said, “Well, I got my man.”39

 Mays also recalled a catch he made in Trenton in 1950.
 He said that Lou Heyman of Wilmington hit a ball 405 feet to dead center and he caught it barehanded, bounced off the wall, and threw the ball all the way home on the fly.